bfitch/ember-cerebral/README.md

 from npm and injects Cerebral into your app components and routes.

-  The `services` generator will generate an instance initializer, giving you access to the cerebral controller so you can inject services (ajax, ember-data, etc) into Cerebral
+  The `services` generator will generate an instance initializer, giving you access to the cerebral controller so you can inject services (ajax, ember-data, etc) into Cerebral.

 - `npm install ember-browserify --save-dev` - necessary for loading npm packages